 Hosted by the Canadian Rivers Institute and the Stable Isotopes in Nature Laboratory at the University of New Brunswick.

-5 days June/July 2019
+5 days - June 17-21, 2019

-Prof. Tim Jardine - University of Saskatchewan
+Prof Tim Jardine, University of Saskatchewan

-Stable isotopes are a ubiquitous and essential tool to modern ecology.
+Stable isotopes are a ubiquitous and essential tool in modern ecology.
 When applied correctly they can provide a keen insight into animal migration, consumer trophic ecology and food web structure.
-However, the application of stable isotopes requires a specific framework of experimental design, sample process and data anlaysis.
+However, the application of stable isotopes requires a specific framework of experimental design, sample process and data analysis.
 This course will provide novice and intermediate users of stable isotopes with the theoretical and hands on skills required to make a success of their project.
-The course is will be suitable for graduate students, postdoctoral fellows and scientists working in private industry, though all interested researchers are encouraged to attend.
+The course will be suitable for graduate students, postdoctoral fellows and scientists working in private industry, though all interested researchers are encouraged to attend.